baskoopmans/djcommon/README.rst

 ====================

 The Django Common project is a set of project independant reusable features.

-Currently, the following feautres have been written and are working in Django 1.3:
+Currently, the following feautres have been gathered and are working in Django 1.3:

 widgets
     - DiggPaginatorWidget